The Program

 One implementing institution.
 One methodological partner.

-Fundación Museo de Arte Acarigua-Araure acts as the applicant entity and the institution responsible for the administrative, financial and cultural implementation of the project.
-MAAA holds direct responsibility for budget management, contracting, expenditure documentation, reporting and the day-to-day execution of activities.
+Fundación Museo de Arte Acarigua-Araure is the applicant entity and the institution responsible for the administrative, financial and cultural implementation of the project.
+The institution assumes direct responsibility for budget management, contracting, expense documentation, reporting and the day-to-day execution of activities.

 Exodus & Resilience — Conceptual and methodological partner

 E&R contributes the project framework, curatorial research structure, narrative design and strategic advisory support.
-The partnership ensures that the program's documentation, training, mediation and digital components share a coherent methodology rather than being treated as separate activities.
+The alliance ensures that the documentation, training, mediation and digital components of the program share a coherent methodology, rather than being treated as separate activities.

 Financial management

-Financial procedures are based on documented internal controls, expenditure tracking and periodic review of all project-related costs against the approved budget.
-All expenditures will be supported by invoices, receipts, contracts or equivalent accounting documentation.
-Where necessary, the project will rely on qualified accounting support to ensure proper bookkeeping, reconciliation and preparation of financial reports.
+Financial procedures are based on documented internal controls, expenditure tracking and periodic review of project costs against the proposed budget.
+All expenses are supported by invoices, receipts, contracts or equivalent accounting documentation.
+If the project receives funding or formal acceptance under an applicable opportunity, the team will meet the corresponding reporting and documentation requirements.

-The full institutional brief includes the project framework, budget summary, beneficiary mapping, implementation timeline and SDG alignment.
+The institutional dossier brings together the project framework, budget summary, implementation timeline, beneficiary mapping, governance structure, methodological protocol and SDG alignment.